Hygge for the Holidays

 get cozy this fall make a pomander

 Smells good, looks good, and (maybe) makes you feel good?
-You must be talking about a pomander (from the French phrase, pomme d'ambre, i.e. apple of amber, referring to ball made of perfumes and hung from a chain).
+You must be talking about a pomander (from the French phrase, pomme d'ambre, i.e. apple of amber, referring to a ball made of perfumes and hung from a chain).

 In folk medicine, pomanders were supposedly able to ward off infection.
 While this may or may not be the case, they do serve as a wonderful all-natural air freshener.